| |

 Supportive Care in Cancer, 5(2): 94-99.

-one of the most neglected symptoms experienced by many
+of the most neglected symptoms experienced by many terminally

-terminally ill cancer patients.
-It is the poor assessment
+ill cancer patients.
+It is the poor assessment on the

-on the symptoms that resulted to the lack of proper
+symptoms that resulted to the lack of proper diagnosis

-diagnosis of dyspnea.
-Hence, this article will strengthen
+of dyspnea.
+Hence, this article will strengthen the claim

-the claim that more assessment should be conducted to
+that more assessment should be conducted to improve the

-improve the health of the cancer patients.
-This article
+health of the cancer patients.
+This article will make

-the need to focus more on dyspnea not just as a simple
+need to focus more on dyspnea not just as a simple symptom

-Severity, Quality of Life and Mortality over an 8-Year
+Quality of Life and Mortality over an 8-Year Period.
+Family

 In this article, the authors have established the fact

-the patients who are 70 years old or over.
-The article
+patients who are 70 years old or over.
+The article did

-did not merely establish how severe the symptom is but
+not merely establish how severe the symptom is but have

-have elaborated on the impact it has to the patients.
+elaborated on the impact it has to the patients.
+It has

-It has been very apparent that all the studies conducted
+been very apparent that all the studies conducted pointed

-pointed on the symptom of dyspnea to the cancer patients
+on the symptom of dyspnea to the cancer patients but the

-but the truth of the matter is that dyspnea can occur
+truth of the matter is that dyspnea can occur even in

-even in the absence of cancer if through old age; a
+the absence of cancer if through old age; a patient has

-patient has been hospitalized or confined at home.
-Dyspnea
+been hospitalized or confined at home.
+Dyspnea does not

-does not only function to hardened the breathing process
+only function to hardened the breathing process of a person

-of a person but goes beyond interfering in the daily
+but goes beyond interfering in the daily activities of

-activities of a person, Because of hard and difficult
+a person, Because of hard and difficult breathing, the

-breathing, the normal activities of a person is being
+normal activities of a person is being made difficult

-made difficult as well.
-For example, a simple walking
+as well.
+For example, a simple walking is made difficult

-is made difficult as a person failed to breathe normally.
+as a person failed to breathe normally.
+For people who

-For people who are of old age, the occurrence of dyspnea
+are of old age, the occurrence of dyspnea is being triggered

 Smith, E. (2001).
 Dyspnea, Anxiety, Body Consciousness,